September 11, 2015

 6. PrecautionsDo not use St Johns wart or a type of TB drug called rifampin.
 These make the “LED” ineffective so treatment won’t work

-10.Breast-feedingAppears safe although small amounts of the drug likely do get to the baby
+10.BreastfeedingAppears safe although small amounts of the drug likely to get to the baby

-Cure Rates:94-99%, the lower number in those with cirrhosis who had failed prior treatment, and got 12 weeks of Harvoni.
+Cure Rates:94-99%, the lower number of those with cirrhosis who had failed prior treatment, and got 12 weeks of Harvoni.
 The cure rate is 98-99% in these people with 24 weeks of treatment.

 What if I don’t qualify for treatment now?